-Yoga (stretch): Plan these days as part of your periodization.
+Yoga: Plan these days as part of your periodization.
 Can yoga be a training day?
 Why not??
 If you are so OCD that you can’t take a rest day, then go to a yoga class.
-This will not only force you to stretch, but you might actually breathe and slow down for an hour.
+This might actually get you to breathe and slow down for an hour.

 Massage: Let your local RMT find those trigger points or dig into those large muscles.
 There is nothing quite like being wrung out by a professional after several weeks of hard training… so go get one!
 I give you permission.
 You need it and deserve it!
 OR…